austinsonger/Policy-Portal/incident-response.md

 **I - Identification and Triage**

-1. Immediately upon observation \<PlaceHolder> members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
+1. Immediately upon observation `<Company Placeholder>` members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
    1. Direct report to management, the Security Officer, Privacy Officer, or other;
    2. Email;
    3. Phone call;
-   4. Submit an incident report online via \[\<PlaceHolder> Internal ServiceDesk];
+   4. Submit an incident report online via \[`<Company Placeholder>` Internal ServiceDesk];
    5. Secure chat; or
    6. Anonymously through workforce members desired channels.
 2. The individual receiving the report facilitates the collection of additional information about the incident, as needed, and notifies the Security Officer (if not already done).